Create instance templates

 Go to Instance templates

-The remaining steps will appear automatically in the Google Cloud console.
+The remaining steps appear in the Google Cloud console.

 2. Click Create instance template.